sparkflows/sparkflows-docs/docs/troubleshooting/pipelines.rst

     * any Applications (e.g. Envoy) which scans the deployed App and logs (CPU, Mem)

 * Check DAGs in Airflow are not queued up
-* Ensure Airflow Machine is configured with enough Memory and Processing Cores.
+* Ensure Airflow Instance is configured with enough Memory and Processing Cores.